 The cool thing about Nozbe is its availability.
 This to-do list app is available for use on different operating systems, such as; Mac OS, iPhone, Android, Windows, and of course Linux.
 That’s why this application is widely popular because of its user base from different platforms.

 If it is your first time using Nozbe, you will end up in the Nozbe Inbox.
-That’s where you will see some dummy tasks that are set up to give an idea of what an actual task will look like.
-In addition, there are a couple of filter options for sorting tasks according to their priority.
-If you don’t feel comfortable with Nozbe’s default templates, you can create your own template for a more personalized approach.
+That’s where you will see some dummy tasks set up to give an idea of what an actual task will look like.
+In addition, there are several filter options for sorting tasks according to their priority.
+If you don’t feel comfortable with Nozbe’s default templates, you can create your template for a more personalized approach.

-Overall, this is a cool to-do list app with tons of features available for basic and advanced level users.
+Overall, this is a cool to-do list app with many features available for basic and advanced-level users.
 Take a look at some of the main highlights of Nozbe below.

 - Easy Drag and Drop interface for quick maneuverability across project boards.